ostbytestorg/p-corp-engineers-iac/TF/FunctionApp/FunctionREADME.md

 }
 ~~~

-## 2. Retrieve the Required Object IDs and App Roles
+## 2. How to retrieve the Required Object IDs and App Roles

 ### Get the MS Graph Service Principal Object ID